 Runners in the Australian Guineas field may come via earlier autumn lead-ups including the Group 3 Manfred Stakes (1200m) at Caulfield in early February and the Group 3 CS Hayes Stakes (1200m) for the three-year-old colts and geldings run a fortnight before at Flemington.
 The latest horse to win the CS Hayes Stakes – Australian Guineas double was Wandjina (2015).

 After the Australian Guineas the top three-year-olds may continue onto the Group 2 Alister Clark Stakes (2040m) held two weeks later at Moonee Valley.
 Alternatively the Australian Guineas graduates will head up to Sydney to chase the autumn riches of races like the Group 1 Rosehill Guineas (2000m) and Group 1 ATC Derby (2400m).

-The 2017 Australian Guineas will be run on Saturday the March 4 at Flemington.
+The 2017 Australian Guineas was run on Saturday the March 4, 2017 at Flemington.

 |Date:||March 4, 2017|

 The official Australian Guineas 2017 Results & Finishing Order can be found below, the Group 1 Flemington mile race won by the favourite Hey Doc who showed a blistering turn of foot to get the gap he needed to charge home and hand trainer Tony McEvoy his first elite level success.